prisms-center/IntegrationTools/README.md

 - code writers: fw, bsw, lw
     - with input and output as 'double' only
 - PExtern for calls from C, Fortran, etc.
-- PFunction wrapper for Python and Excel
+- PFunction wrapper for Python